noda/byexample/examples/tengil/resources-compute-average.md

-# Tengil: Compute an average for a set of Resources
+# Compute an average for a set of Resources

 [Back to index](/index.html)